DivergerThinking/doc_compare_llm/README.md

 3. Run `llm_diff.ipynb` skipping the cells within the `dev area`.
 4. Play araound and have some fun.

-## Sreamlit web app mode
+## Streamlit web app mode

 1. Open a terminal and move to the repo directory.
 2. Run the following command:
 `streamlit run src/llmdiff/app_interface.py`
 3. The web interface will open in your default browser.
-4. Play araound and have some fun.
+4. Play around and have some fun.

 Note: This demo is slightly hardcoded for the PDFs at `data` folder.
 2008 PDF corresponds to original doc and 2018 to modifications doc.